Police Can’t Force People To Unlock Their Phones With Face Or Fingerprint Scans, US Judge Rules

 Law enforcement officials are legally barred from forcing people to unlock their smartphones — or other smart devices — using their faces, fingerprints, or via retina scan, a Californian judge has recently ruled.

-As reported by Engadget— via Forbes — a nine-page order has recently been discovered, which details an investigation in which law enforcement was looking into an extortion crime through the use of Facebook.
+As reported by Engadget— via Forbes — a nine-page order has recently been discovered, one which details an investigation in which law enforcement was looking into an extortion crime through the use of Facebook.

 It seems that, although the presiding judge did acknowledge that investigators had enough evidence to establish probable cause for a warrant, their requests to unlock smartphones through the use of biometric scans had gone too far.
 The request from law enforcement did not limit their search to any one particular smart device or person — instead, investigators would have been able to compel everyone in the building to unlock their devices.

 This ruling was handed down by Kandis A. Westmore, who is currently serving as a U.S. Magistrate Judge of the United States District Court for the Northern District of California.
-Westmore obtained a Bachelor of Arts in Psychology from the University of California Berekely in 1989 and received her Juris Doctor from the University of San Francisco School of Law.
+Westmore obtained a Bachelor of Arts in Psychology from the University of California Berkeley in 1989, and received her Juris Doctor from the University of San Francisco School of Law.
 She was appointed as a Magistrate Judge back in 2012.

 This is the first major ruling when it comes to biometric data and will likely lead to a more defined ruling by the Supreme Court in the future. https://t.co/7bRtsuoY3b by @Summerson